bcorfman/pydevenv/README.md

 * From a command prompt inside your development folder, type `pydevenv [project_name]`, e.g., `pydevenv helloworld`.
   - NOTE: `pydevenv` will use the Python executable that it finds first on your PATH when setting up the virtual environment for your project.
 I use [`pyenv`](https://github.com/pyenv/pyenv) to choose the specific Python version I want before calling `pydevenv`.
 * Once the script finishes, you will have a Python project named project_name under Git source control, and a copy of your new project on GitHub as well.
-* This is my opinionated way to set up projects, but you can easily clone my code and modify the `pydevenv` script any way you like.